-“We’ve waited a long time for him,” Emileigh said, pushing down her sleeve.
+“We’ve waited a long time for him, Lillian,” Emileigh remarked, pushing down her sleeve.
 “Too long.”

 “I know!”
-Exasperated, Lillian sat in her chair.
+Exasperated, Lillian sat back in her chair.
 “I know.
 When will you tell him?”

 Emileigh and Lillian exchanged a glance.

-“That we’d both like Italian for dinner tonight,” Lillian replied.
+“That we’d both like Italian for dinner tonight,” Lillian replied, quickly.
 “I’ll just have your Father meet us at the restaurant.”